Kaghenimbale/To-Do-List-app/README.md

 # 📖 [To_Do_List] <a name="about-project"></a>

-**[To_Do_List]** "To-do list" is a tool that helps to organize your day.
+**[To_Do_List]** To-do list is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
 You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!

 ## 🛠 Built With <a name="built-with"></a>